sintimmisa/premest_blogapp_backend/README.md

 -Use passportjwt to unable user not to re-authenticate for every request.
 Passport works with the conncept of strategis.
 They are basicall middleware functions that a request runs before getting to a route
     * Go to Middle dir, create passsport.js and import required dependancies:
     *install passport and passportjwt stategy
+    *Create a var/obj to hold jwt token and secret *Pass obj as augument for nJWT Stategy and receive jwt_payload as callback with is and username info *check if user exits and return the user object and if user doesnot exit return user not found *initailize passport in server (index.js /server.js);
+-